 HER Trust changes name

-HER Trust has changed it's name to Create Health Foundation, a new website and relaunch coming in the late autumn of 2013…
+HER Trust has changed it's name to Create Health Foundation, a new website and relaunch are coming soon

 Health Education Research (HER) Trust aims to: